shopware/docs/guides/hosting/configurations/shopware/staging.md

 ### What staging mode does not?

-- Does'nt duplicate the current installation.
+- Doesn't duplicate the current installation.
-- Does'nt copy database or files.
+- Doesn't copy database or files.
-- Does'nt modify the live environment.
+- Doesn't modify the live environment.

 ### Configuration